nolash/erc20-demurrage-token/README.md

   * Inflated Balance: The inflated balance of each user is stored for bookkeeping.
   * Number of Decimals: Resolution on token (TODO) (Default 6)
   * Minimum Activity Volume: (TODO) the minimum transaction amount to be considered active (Default 0)
-  * Minimum Activity Txns: (TODO) the minimum number of transaction to be considered active (Default 1)
-  * Sink Token Address: If no one trades the tax goes to this address
+  * Sink Token Address: Rounding errors and if no one trades the tax goes to this address

 ## Ownership